matanui159/textgl/README.md

 Just clone and run `tup`.

+That being said I still use a `Makefile` for some common commands:
+- `make` or `make all`: builds the project by running `tup`
+- `make clean`: cleans the project by running `git clean -fdX`
+- `make test`: builds and runs tests by running `bin/test`

+If you use VS Code, I have provided some config files so you can press F5 to build and debug tests.

 # Differences from standard
 - glBind* commands *must* use glGen* names
 - glIs* commands will return true for glGen* names